MEATYY78/MEATYY78/README.md

 • Inspo is okay and you don't need to get permission for it but DO NOT!! copy or get HEAVILY inspo from any of my skin!

 • A MINOR.
-So don't be weird with me!
+Don't be weird with me!

 • Not an English speaker, might be bad at English sometimes!

 • Yeah I don't do roleplay!
 I don't recommend interacting me for a rp!

 • Will block you permanently if I find you very much uncomfortable or annoying.
-But I barely blocks someone, so I don't think you have to worry about it!
+But I barely blocks someone, so you have to worry about it!

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)